-The end-of-life phases influence climate change indicators, due to the incineration processes occurring in the C3 module, the process used for modelling the thermal treatment process of the resin.
+The end-of-life phases has a significantly influence on climate change indicators, due to the incineration processes occurring in the C3 module, the process used for modelling the thermal treatment process of the resin.

 7. Requisite evidence

 VOC

 Special tests and evidence have not been carried out or provided within the framework of drawing up this Model EPD.
 Some member states require special documentation on VOC emissions into indoor air for specific areas of application.
 This documentation, as well as documentation for voluntary VOC labelling, has to be provided separately and is specific for product in question.